icerpc/icerpc-docs/pages/icerpc/invocation/interceptor.md

 ## Intercepting outgoing requests

+An interceptor is a piece of code that intercepts an outgoing request before it's sent over the network connection.
+The same code also intercepts the incoming response returned by the remote service before it reaches the caller.

-An interceptor is an [invoker](invocation-pipeline#the-invoker-abstraction) that holds another invoker ("next") and calls `invoke` on this next invoker as part of the implementation of its own `invoke` method.
-This next invoker can be a client connection, a connection cache`, another interceptor, or some other kind of invoker, it doesn't matter.
+At a more technical level, an interceptor is an [invoker](invocation-pipeline#the-invoker-abstraction) that holds another invoker ("next") and calls `invoke` on this next invoker as part of the implementation of its own `invoke` method.
+This next invoker can be a client connection, a connection cache`, another interceptor, or some other kind of invoker; as far as the interceptor is concerned, it's just another invoker.

 An interceptor can include logic before calling `invoke` on the next invoker (before the request is sent) and after calling `invoke` on the next invoker (after it receives the response).
-An interceptor can also short-circuit the invocation pipeline by throwing an exception or returning a cached response.
+An interceptor can also short-circuit the invocation pipeline returning a cached response or throwing an exception.

 For example, a simple C# interceptor could look like: